 Without an adequate water supply, these types of batteries won’t work correctly and may stop working completely.
 For this reason it's important to check them regularly and fill them only with distilled water.

 Another thing to remember is that the older batteries get, the more poorly they function.
 So in addition to checking for water loss, be sure to check age as well.

-You can avoid problems by replacing the ones you have with sealed batteries.
-My husband and I use the V Maxx brand because they have proven to work well, do not need water added and can stand up to the rigors of road travel.
-There are other brands out there, but for us, this brand seems to work as well or better than the others.
-They do not need to have water added, so are much easier to use.
+You can avoid problems by replacing the ones you have with sealed batteries because they work well, do not need water added and can stand up to the rigors of road travel.

 However, they are more costly to own.